Sign up for our newsletter to keep updated on announcements of this year’s winners, information for next year’s applications, and more!

 Key Dates & Happenings

-The Yass Foundation advances the four core STOP principles: Sustainable, Transformational, Outstanding, and Permissionless education.
+The Yass Foundation for Education advances the four core STOP principles: Sustainable, Transformational, Outstanding, and Permissionless education.
 Each year, the Foundation will reward dozens of organizations, building a growing network of innovative providers that

 demonstrate these qualities in their commitment to new ideas, technologies, and approaches to learning that bring education into